Proxyanalyst LogoProxyanalyst

 Maria Sainz

-Ms. Sainz joined the board on January 8, 2026, well within the 24-month new-director exemption from the TSR trigger, and brings directly relevant experience as a sitting medical device CEO with a strong track record of commercializing healthcare technologies.
+Ms. Sainz joined the board on January 8, 2026, well within the 24-month new-director exemption from any TSR trigger, and brings over 30 years of medical device operating and CEO experience highly relevant to Pulse Biosciences' stage.

 ✓ FOR